 The winning technology for this project was available from only one small startup company.
 We helped identify and verify the patented microgrid technology provided by ARDA Power, including an examination of the assembly space, hardware, and software.

-We reviewed the Battery energy storage system (BESS) providers and sizing to ensure delivery of the University’s unique vision and focus on electric vehicle (EV) charging optimization.
+We reviewed the battery energy storage system (BESS) providers and sizing to ensure delivery of the university’s unique vision and focus on EV charging optimization.

-- EPC work for an innovative DC microgrid solution:
+- EPC work for an innovative direct current (DC) microgrid solution

 Worley designed the solution that properly integrated with the existing solar system including its engineering, supply procurement, installation and commissioning.